akvo/akvo-flow/reports/doc/DeploymentNotes.md

 This document describes how to generate and deploy such a WAR file.

+It is assumed that you have [Leiningen](http://leiningen.org/) version 2 installed.

 ## Generating the WAR file

 To generate a deployable WAR file for the `reports` application, run the following command: